Best daily deals

 Zak Khan / Android Authority

 Using the YouTube Music app to download your tunes is also pretty simple.
-Note, however, you need a YouTube Music Premium or YouTube Premium subscription to do this.
+Note, however, that you need a YouTube Music Premium or YouTube Premium subscription to do this.
 Here’s what to do:

 1. Open the YouTube Music app.

-2. For individual songs, tap on the cover art and then tap Download or tap the ⋮ button and then tap Download.
+2. For individual songs, tap on the cover art and then tap Download, or tap the ⋮ button and then tap Download.

 3. For albums and playlists, tap the Menu ⋮ button and choose Download, or tap the downwards-pointing arrow on the details page of an album or playlist.